JENNIFERL4209/about-jennifer/README.md

 ### _jenniferl4209@hstat.org_
 **High School of Telecommunication**

-I am a junior this year and I am interested in dancing and playing piano.
+I am a junior this year and I started playing tennis this year for the school.
+Outside of school, I dance and play piano.
+I am interested in photography and fashion.
+Some things I want to accomplish before the year ends are becoming fit and healthy through exercising and practice more for the SATs and my AP courses.

 **_Schedule:_**
 1. Spanish